 The length of time your pet spends sleeping depends on a number of things.

 Your adult dog spends anywhere between 12 and 14 hours dozing.
 As she grows older, she will want to sleep even longer because her life will become much more exhausting.
 Just like us humans the older we get the less energy we have.
 Senior pets get tired easily, so they need to spend most of their time rejuvenating their energy.

 Puppies and younger pets spend more time running around and chasing squirrels because they are energetic.
 Though puppies need a lot of sleep too and can sleep between 15-20 hours a day.

 The amount of sleep dogs need differs from one breed to another.
 Dogs that spend their day working sleep a lot less than those that stay at home.
 Working dogs need to stay awake all day because they have duties to accomplish.
 They don’t have the time to slip off into a quiet room and grab some sleep.
 When an opportunity arises, she will sleep much longer to recover her energy.

 Sleeping is health for your pet because it helps her stay healthy and alert.
 If you find that your pet sleeps a lot, it’s probably normal, so it should not worry you.
 However, if she seems to experience an unusual sleep cycle, then you need to be concerned.
 Poor sleeping habits could be an indication of a health issue, so have your pet checked up by a vet to rule out any underlying health problems.

 As your pet grows, she will encounter many life changes.
 Like us, pets react to such changes in different ways, and that can cause them to be stressed.
 Nevertheless, dogs respond well to a familiar environment.
-So, if you change anything in your pet’s surrounding, her quality of life will be affected.
+So, if you change anything in your pet’s surroundings, her quality of life will be affected.
 Usually, that includes change in her sleep cycle.
 Your pet may start experiencing a shorter or longer sleep cycle.

 What about exercise?